ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 You can bind and unbind a reserved IP address to an endpoint gateway by using the UI, CLI, and API.
 {: shortdesc}

-## Binding and unbinding a reserved IP address by using the UI
+## Binding and unbinding a reserved IP address in the UI
 {: #bind-reserved-ip-ui}
 {: ui}